beemojs/conventional-pr-action/README.md

 # conventional-pr-action

-GitHub Action that validates the PR title and commits against a [Conventional Commits](https://www.conventionalcommits.org) preset.
+GitHub Action that validates the PR title against a [Conventional Commits](https://www.conventionalcommits.org) preset.

 ## Setup

-Install your changelog preset as a dev dependency.
+Install your changelog preset as a dev dependency in your application.
 For example:

 ```
 yarn add --dev conventional-changelog-beemo